Why is it so difficult to successfully implement change?

 We learned that this role can be played by the individual(s) leading the change, and there were key actions, as well as ways of “showing up,” that when demonstrated by the individual(s) leading the effort, increased our effectiveness in making change happen.

 The business conditions that spurred this HR transformation were all-encompassing and dynamic.
 The organization, indeed the entire energy sector, was (and still is) reeling from the impact of factors such as disruptive technologies like fracking and smart grid.
 Internally, we’d recently completed a merger with Constellation Energy, and promoted a new CEO who issued a challenge to all parts of the business to examine how they could become more effective in service of driving improved results and delivering increased innovation.

 Powered by Talent was HR’s response to this challenge, and consisted of:

 - Adopting a strategic business partner model

-- Building an analytics capability by implementing Visier Workforce Intelligence and up-skilling the HR population with respect to analytical thinking and becoming more data-driven
+- Building an analytics capability by implementing Visier’s people analytics solutions and up-skilling the HR population with respect to analytical thinking and becoming more data-driven

 This nearly two-year effort drove a considerable amount of positive change for the larger HR function.
 There were many things that contributed to our successes in Powered by Talent, including the presence of many of the classic requirements for change management: a devoted, mission-focused team, dedicated resources and funding, securing the support of the CHRO and the HR leadership team, and the CEO’s challenge provided a clear and compelling mandate for action.